General Data Protection Regulation (GDPR): The Road to Compliance

 It can be challenging for organizations to understand the nuances as to whether they are required to be compliant and how to operationalize their privacy programs.

 Advantages with CohnReznick

-Our proven approach to helping organizations become GDPR compliant was developed by our cybersecurity and technology risk leadership team based on experience performing similar privacy engagements to support our global clients and the international privacy requirements of the various regions and countries.
-Our methodology is designed to holistically assess your organization’s business processes and technology by using a combination of technical methods and other techniques, to provide practical and feasible recommendations with a focus on the organization’s ability to comply with the GDPR requirements.
+Our proven approach to helping organizations move toward GDPR compliance was developed by our Cybersecurity, Technology Risk, and Privacy leadership team based on their experience performing similar engagements to support our global clients and the international privacy requirements of various regions and countries.
+Our methodology is designed to help companies navigate the complexities surrounding GDPR compliance and to holistically assess their business processes and technology using a combination of technical methods and other techniques, to provide practical and feasible recommendations to help them comply.

 Based on our extensive experience and deep knowledge of the regulations, our step-by-step process helps ensure that gaps against the GDPR requirements are identified and prioritized, enabling companies to progress toward their compliance goals.

 CISA, CRISC, CGEIT, PMP, CDPSE, Principal, Global Leader, Cybersecurity, Technology Risk, and Privacy